HarshaSiddagangaiah/CS-211-Lab-Documents/Lab05-Aliasing/doc/HOWTO.md

         self.meetings: List[int] = []
 ```

-- freetimes: a list of available time slots for a student, simplified to be just integers representing hours.
+- `freetimes`: a list of available time slots for a student, simplified to be just integers representing hours.
 Each student starts out with free times 8,9,...,15.

 Note: Here are some of the characteristics of Python's built-in set type: